 - Go to sleep and wake up at the same time each day, even on the weekend.
 Aim to be turning out the lights by 9:30 and asleep by 10pm, and wake by sunrise.
 Even when traveling try to quickly adjust to the local time.

 - Refrain from using screens in the evening.
-Turn off screens and devices at least an hour before bedtime
+Turn off screens and devices at least an hour before bedtime.
+Keep your phone and wifi routers away from the bed and bedroom if possible.

 - Refrain from intense or emotional conversations in the evenings, or doing evening/night work, or doing tasks that are stimulating or involve planning or analysis